-Perimeter security is a concern for many cities, businesses, and government facilities.
 Protecting people from vehicle collisions with pedestrians, non-motorized vehicles and buildings has become a growing focus in recent years, especially given the rise of vehicle-building collisions.
 It is estimated that over 400 inujries occur as the result of collisions between vehicles and buildings occur annually, causing over 500 deaths each year in the United States alone.
-This is an extremely concerning statistic for businesses and government facilities, as such accidents endanger their employees, buildings, operations and security efforts.
+This is a concerning statistic for businesses and government facilities, as such accidents endanger their employees, buildings, operations and security efforts.

 For many, the solution is in a perimeter security measure, such as a fence, gate or concrete wall.
 However, these solutions are not always appropriate, as they may not allow easy access by pedestrians or designated delivery, maintenance and emergency vehicles.
 For maximum security, while still allowing pedestrian and provisional vehicle access, many businesses and government facilities incorporate bollards into their perimeter security solution.

 If you have a need to secure a perimeter from vehicles, while allowing pedestrian access, Tymetal’s crash rated bollards are an excellent option.
 To help you decide whether bollards are right for your next project, we have provided a helpful guide that includes bollard options available on the market and the variety of applications for bollards.

 What is a Bollard?

 A bollard is a short post embedded into a street or sidewalk.
 These posts are common in city and building designs, acting as boundary markings or protective barriers.
 Originally made of wood or stone, bollards have been around since the Roman Empire.
 They served as barriers between pedestrians and horse-drawn vehicles.
 Today, bollards guide traffic and protect pedestrians, buildings, and property from vehicle collisions.